DELIVERY CHARGES TCS Advance =275Rs/kg 1 to 3 Working Days, Cash On Delivery TCS 350RS/kg 1 to 7 Working Days

 1,000 Ω ±5%

-SMD resistors, like those in 0603 or 0805 packages, have their own way of displaying their value.
+SMD resistors, like those in 0603 or 0805 packages, have their way of displaying their value.
 There are a few common marking methods you’ll see on these resistors.
 They’ll usually have three to four characters – numbers or letters – printed on top of the case.

 If the three characters you’re seeing are all numbers, you’re probably looking at an E24 marked resistor.
-These markings actually share some similarity with the color-band system used on the PTH resistors.
+These markings share some similarities with the color-band system used on the PTH resistors.
 The first two numbers represent the first two most-significant digits of the value, the last number represents a magnitude.

 In the above example picture, resistors are marked 104, 105, 205, 751, and 754.
 The resistor marked with 104 should be 100kΩ (10×104), 105 would be 1MΩ (10×105), and 205 is 2MΩ (20×105).
 751 is 750Ω (75×101), and 754 is 750kΩ (75×104).